pviafore/taocp/mix/README.md

 there are a few restrictions:

 * You must pass cards in as "program style" to simulate a program
-* Leave off the two lines of loading routines if this is done from a cardpack
 * No floating point numbers
 * Not all IO operations are available (only units 16 and 18)